Chapter 5: Seeding

 • Do not frost seed on areas covered with ice or snow.

-• Occasionally native seed is sown on top of snow.
-Technically this is not frost seeding, but can be an effective seeding method on relatively level sites.
+• Occasionally, native seed is sown on top of snow.
+Technically, this is not frost seeding but can be an effective winter seeding method for relatively level sites.

 • Frost seeding on slopes is not recommended.